LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Academic Honesty

-While students are encouraged to discuss labs and to use each other as resources, each student is responsible for his/her own work.
-In other words, you can help each other, but you can't copy any part of someone else's work.
+While students are encouraged to discuss labs and to use each other as resources, each student is responsible for their own work.
+In other words, you can help each other, but you can't copy any part of someone else's work&mdash;this includes code you find on the internet.
 The end product must be each student's own individual work.

+### Generative AI

+Generative AI assistants like ChatGPT or GitHub Copilot are not to be used to write code for lab assignments or to answer questions on quizzes.
+It is appropriate to use an AI assistant to get information or explanations that help you do your work as long as it is not doing your work for you.

 ### Attendance

 Attendance is not a part of your grade, but it is essential that you log into Moodle at the beginning of every week to read the objectives for the week.
-Throughout the week, you will need to participate in live class sessions online or watch recordings of the lectures, and do the learning activities.
+Throughout the week, you will need to participate in live class sessions online or watch recordings of the lectures and do the assignments.

 **No-Show Drop:** LCC has a [no-show drop](https://www.lanecc.edu/esfs/noshow-drops) policy. which means that during the first week of the term, to avoid being dropped, a student must: